Jacob Wallenberg (1892–1980): Early life

 Wallenberg was born in Stockholm, Sweden, the son of Marcus Wallenberg Sr. and his wife Amalia (née Hagdahl) and brother of Marcus Wallenberg Jr. He grew up in Östermalm in Stockholm and spent many summers at Malmvik Estate in Lovön.
 The tradition in the family was patriarchal, but privately Jacob Wallenberg was subordinate to his mother, the matriarch Amalia, whose birthday the family still celebrates May 29 each year.
-He moved away from home only when he approached 30 year old, and then just upstairs in the house at Strandvägen 27.
+He moved away from home only when he approached 30 years old, and then just upstairs in the house at Strandvägen 27.
 After six years of education at the Royal Swedish Naval Academy, Wallenberg became a naval officer in 1912 (later sub-lieutenant in the Swedish Navy reserve in 1920) and graduated from the Stockholm School of Economics in 1914.
 Wallenberg worked for various banks in Basel, London and New York City from 1915 to 1918 before becoming assistant director of Stockholms Enskilda Bank in 1918.